 The sensor sends the continuous glucose data through a piece called a transmitter.
 Some CGMs come with a separate transmitter that you attach over the sensor after every change.

-On the other hand, you can notice in a few CGM models that the transmitter and the sensor are combined into a single assembly.
+On the other hand, a few CGM models combine the transmitter and the sensor into a single assembly.

 4. Receiving the Data